isaksamsten/briljant/briljant-jcuda/README.md

 ## Installation

-Since this backend is experimental, it is hidden behind a Maven profile enabled using the `-P`-flag.
+Since this backend is experimental, it is hidden behind a Maven profile and enabled using the `-P`-flag.
 To install, use `mvn clean install -Pjcuda` and include `org.briljantframework:briljant-jcuda:0.3-SNAPSHOT` in your build file.
-Also don't forget to install the appropriate driver for your system.
+Also don't forget to install appropriate driver for your system.

-Note that it is only tested on OSX (10.11), which have some issues with SIP enabled.
+Note that it is only tested on OSX (10.11), which has some issues when SIP is enabled.